 Benefits of Acupuncture

 Acupuncture benefits muscles, skeletal alignment, emotions, hormones, and circulation.
-These health components respond to the ability of acupuncture to relieve tension.
-This includes tension in the neuroendocrine system, related to mental and emotional stress.
+These health components respond to the ability of acupuncture to adjust tension.
+This includes tension in the neuroendocrine system, related to stress.

 Because acupuncture treats tension that is at the root of disease, it is effective for many complaints.

 This list does not include all conditions that acupuncture treats.
 If your condition is unlisted, please call (619) 994-2119 since you may still benefit from acupuncture.

 Cancer (side effects of chemo, radiation), carpal tunnel syndrome (CTS), chronic fatigue, colitis, common cold, constipation

 Malposition of fetus (breech baby), menopause, menstrual irregularities, migraine, morning sickness

 Pain, peptic ulcer, periarthritis of shoulder, premenstrual syndrome (PMS), pneumonia

 Sciatica, seasonal affective disorder (SAD), sinusitis, sleep disturbances, sore throat, sprain, stress, stroke